Tony Romo: Personal life

 In November 2007, Romo began dating American singer and actress Jessica Simpson.
 On December 16, 2007, Simpson attended a Dallas Cowboys–Philadelphia Eagles game at Texas Stadium, in which Romo had a bad performance in the loss to the Eagles.
-Controversy erupted before the playoff game against the New York Giants—a game the Cowboys would lose—when pictures surfaced of Romo (along with teammates Jason Witten and Bobby Carpenter) at a resort in Cabo San Lucas with Simpson.
+Controversy erupted before the playoff game against the New York Giants—a game the Cowboys would lose—when pictures surfaced of Romo (along with teammates Jason Witten and Bobby Carpenter) at a resort in Cabo San Lucas with Simpson during the Cowboys Bye Week before playing the Giants.
 On July 13, 2009, People reported that Romo and Simpson broke up on July 9, 2009, the night before her 29th birthday.

 On May 28, 2011, Romo married Candice Crawford, the 2008 Miss Missouri USA, a former journalist for Dallas television station KDAF, and the sister of actor Chace Crawford.
-They had dated since the summer of 2009, and became engaged on December 16, 2010.
+They had dated since the summer of 2009 and became engaged on December 16, 2010.
 The couple have three sons together: Hawkins Crawford Romo (born April 9, 2012), Rivers Romo (born March 18, 2014), and Jones McCoy Romo (born August 23, 2017).

-Romo is an avid amateur golfer, and attempted to qualify for the 2004 EDS Byron Nelson Championship and the 2005 U.S. Open, but failed.
-During the offseason, when not training, he plays golf around Dallas.
+Romo is an avid amateur golfer and attempted to qualify for the 2004 EDS Byron Nelson Championship and the 2005 U.S. Open, but failed.
 He failed to make the cut in qualifying for Byron Nelson in 2008.
-In February 2018, it was announced that he had received a sponsor's exemption to play in the PGA Tour's Corales Puntacana Resort and Club Championship in Punta Cana, Dominican Republic from March 22–25.
-Romo missed the cut with scores of 77 and 82, dead last in the 132-man field after the second round.
-In July 2018, he won the American Century Championship, a celebrity tournament.
+In February 2018, it was announced that Romo had received a sponsor's exemption to play in the PGA Tour's Corales Puntacana Resort and Club Championship in Punta Cana, Dominican Republic from March 22–25.
+He missed the cut with scores of 77 and 82, dead last in the 132-man field after the second round.
+In July 2018, Romo won the American Century Championship, a celebrity tournament.
+Tiger Woods has described Romo (along with John Smoltz) as being the best celebrity golfer he has played with.

 Romo is a Christian and has spoken about his faith saying, "My faith has grown and I found that always having Jesus makes things a lot easier in my life.
 Having Jesus in your life gives you everlasting peace, which never goes away.
 It helps you handle the ups and downs of professional football."